zehreken/simple-blog-generator/posts/2023-02-25-unity-dots.md

 tags = "#unity"
 markdown = """
 #### Burst Compiler
-I want to inspect the effects of using Run(), Schedule() and ScheduleParallel().
-I still don't understand underlying implications of using them.
+I want to inspect the implications of using Run(), Schedule() and ScheduleParallel().
+I still don't understand the underlying implications of using them

 #### Obsolete
 This post is going to be a summary of the official Entities package document,